 When it comes to myths, the fitness industry seems to have a lot of them.
 For every well-known fitness fact there are likely to be a dozen exercise myths out there, and knowing the difference between the two can be difficult.
 Here are five of the most common exercise myths that could be holding you back.

 There is a common misconception that cardio is the superior method of exercise and that strength training is only good for getting big muscles, but these are both myths.
 You actually need both to be fit and strong.
-Strength training is much more effective at building muscle than cardio, and you need strength to perform
+Strength training is much more effective at building muscle than cardio, and you need strength to perform most movements in life effectively.

 While cardio is great for getting your heart rate up and improving your cardiovascular health and endurance, strength training is best for muscle development which increases your metabolism.
 This improves your body’s ability to burn fat which is helpful if you are trying to trim down.
 The moral of the story is, don’t neglect strength training.